Sherlock2019/TERRAFORM-GitOps/README.md

 10. Data engineering and Machine learning

 using  Kinesis Data stream -- SQL load balancing and Queueing - ETL glue -- Athena for SQL --- ML sagemaker --- Datawarehouse --- Dasboard quicksight

-2. Terraform Configuration Model :
+2. Terraform Configuration Structure :

 Modules: Create Terraform modules for each component of the infrastructure.